github/docs/content/developers/apps/getting-started-with-apps/about-apps.md

 A [{% data variables.product.pat_generic %}](/articles/creating-a-personal-access-token-for-the-command-line/) is a string of characters that functions similarly to an [OAuth token](/apps/building-oauth-apps/authorizing-oauth-apps/) in that you can specify its permissions via [scopes](/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/).
 A {% data variables.product.pat_generic %} is also similar to a password, but you can have many of them and you can revoke access to each one at any time.

 As an example, you can enable a {% data variables.product.pat_generic %} to write to your repositories.
-If then you run a cURL command or write a script that [creates an issue](/rest/reference/issues#create-an-issue) in your repository, you would pass the {% data variables.product.pat_generic %} to authenticate.
+If then you run a `curl` command or write a script that [creates an issue](/rest/reference/issues#create-an-issue) in your repository, you would pass the {% data variables.product.pat_generic %} to authenticate.
 You can store the {% data variables.product.pat_generic %} as an environment variable to avoid typing it every time you use it.

 Keep these ideas in mind when using {% data variables.product.pat_generic %}s:

 * Remember to use this token to represent yourself only.
-* You can perform one-off cURL requests.
+* You can perform one-off `curl` requests.
 * You can run personal scripts.
 * Don't set up a script for your whole team or company to use.
 * Don't set up a shared personal account to act as a bot user.